A woman with headphones holds her phone while standing in a rustic building.

 • You could earn rewards: Rewards credit cards generate cash back or miles you can use toward gift cards, travel, and more.
 If you have a card that offers credit card rewards on every purchase, using it to pay bills could put some of what you spend back in your pocket.

-• Paying with a credit card can help you pay on time: Setting up automatic bill pay using your credit card can make it easier to pay on time by taking the guesswork out of due dates and helping ensure you have the funds to cover a bill.
+• Paying with a credit card can help you pay on time: Setting up automatic bill pay using your credit card can make it easier to pay on time because you no longer have to remember multiple due dates.
+Plus, you can avoid cash flow issues that may lead to late payments (like if your paycheck usually comes in a few days after your bill is due).

-• Paying bills with your credit card can help you budget: When charging all your bills to one credit card, it may be easier to track what you owe and budget a lump sum to cover your expenses at once (when you pay your credit card bill at the end of the month).
+• Paying bills with your credit card can help you budget: When you charge all your bills to one credit card, you can use your credit card statement to track your payments and expenses.
+Plus, it may be easier to budget for one monthly bill (your credit card payment) than multiple payments.

 The cons